Kong/docs.konghq.com/src/gateway/kong-enterprise/fips-support.md

 {% navtab RHEL %}
 ## Installing the {{site.base_gateway}} FIPS compliant RHEL package

-The FIPS compliant RedHat 8 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
+The FIPS compliant Red Hat 8 package can be installed using the package distinctively named `kong-enterprise-edition-fips`.
 To install the package follow these instructions:

 1. Setup the Kong Yum repository